-Maintain the traditional fencing of the precinct, such as low pickets, capped corrugated iron or twisted wire.
+Maintain the traditional fencing of the precinct, such as low pickets or twisted wire for front fences and capped corrugated iron for rear or adjacent to vacant land fences.

 Encourage the use of traditional materials and construction techniques for new fences.